 ρ fluid density (kg/m3),

 ν kinematic viscosity (m2/s); ν = μ / ρ.

 The Prandtl number is a dimensionless number, named after its inventor, a German engineer Ludwig Prandtl, who identified the boundary layer.
 The Prandtl number is defined as the ratio of momentum diffusivity to thermal diffusivity.
 The momentum diffusivity, or as it is normally called, kinematic viscosity, tells us the material’s resistance to shear-flows (different layers of the flow travel with different velocities due to, e.g., different speeds of adjacent walls) in relation to density.
 That is, the Prandtl number is given as:

 ρ is density [kg/m3]

-In comparison to Reynolds number, the Prandtl number is not dependent on geometry of an object involved in the problem, but is dependent solely on the fluid and the fluid state.
-As such, the Prandtl number is often found in property tables alongside other properties such as viscosity and thermal conductivity.
+In comparison to the Reynolds number, the Prandtl number is not dependent on the geometry of an object involved in the problem but is dependent solely on the fluid and the fluid state.
+The Prandtl number is often found in property tables alongside other properties such as viscosity and thermal conductivity.

 See also: Prandtl Number